open-coding/PSColor/README.md

 ## Installation

-The easiest way to install, by far, is to use [PsGet](http://psget.net/).
-Once PsGet is installed you can simply run `Install-Module PSColor`.
+<del>The easiest way to install, by far, is to use [PsGet](http://psget.net/).
+Once PsGet is installed you can simply run `Install-Module PSColor`.</del>

-Alternativly, you can download the file [PSColor.zip](https://github.com/open-coding/PSColor/raw/master/release/PSColor.zip) and extract it to a folder named `PSColor` in any of your PowerShell module paths.
+<del>Alternativly, </del>you can download the file [PSColor.zip](https://github.com/open-coding/PSColor/raw/master/release/PSColor.zip) and extract it to a folder named `PSColor` in any of your PowerShell module paths.
 (Run `$env:PSModulePath` to see your paths.)

-If you want PSColor to be ran automatically you can add `Import-Module PSColor` to your PowerShell Profile.
-To locate your profile, run `$profile`
+<del>If you want PSColor to be ran automatically you can add `Import-Module PSColor` to your PowerShell Profile.
+To locate your profile, run `$profile`</del>

 ## Configuration

-You can configure PSColor by overriding the values of colors, patterns etc. Configurations should be added after `Import-Module PSColor` in your PowerShell profile.
+You can configure PSColor by overriding the values of colors, patterns etc. Configurations should be added after <del>`Import-Module PSColor`</del> importing the module in your PowerShell profile.
 The default configuration looks like:

 ```powershell
 $global:PSColor = @{